benformosa/fm/doc/fm-user-guide.md

 ## Troubleshooting
 ### Log files
 Fleet Manager's log is `log/production.log` under the app directory.
-This will show what the application is doing, such as receiving HTTP requests and making database queries.
+This will show what the application is doing, such as receiving HTTP requests.
 Passenger has a separate log file `/var/log/fm.log`.
 This will show what the Passenger service is doing, such as starting and stopping the application.

 ### Troubleshooting running application